Schlauchboot/Schlauchboot.Crunchyroll.Ripper/README.md

 ## Currently functioning Elements
 - [X] Download single Episodes
-- [X] Select Streams based on Config
+- [X] Select Streams based on a JSON-Config
 - [X] Download Premium Episodes (if you have an Account)
 - [X] Download based on an Input-File